Error996/bdvl/README.md

    * When no rootkit processes are running (_i.e.: not logged into the backdoor_) the rootkit will remove your `.bashrc` & `.profile`, that is until you log back in.
    * I have made everything easily accessible from the backdoor's home directory by plopping symlinks to everything you may need access to.
      * Not unlike `.bashrc` & `.profile` these symlinks are removed from the home directory until you log in.
- * If you aren't root straight away after logging in, `su root`.
  * __Solution for ([#16](https://github.com/kcaaj/bdvl/issues/16))__:
 ```
 su -